 June 2, 2014

 Twenty to thirty minutes each evening is an appropriate amount of time for homework for your first grader.
 The following activities can be included in your study sessions.
 I suggest you use a variety of activities on different nights.

-1. All homework will be listed in the weekly newsletter.
-It will be enclosed in the brown envelope and also posted on my website.
+1. All homework will be listed in the weekly newsletter and posted on my webpage.
 Check the newsletter for math homework, title of story, vocabulary and spelling words.

-3. We will be covering one story from the reader each week.
-Practice reading each night.
+3. We will have ten lessons for each story.
+Practice reading the assigned story on Monday and Thursday nights.
 Besides fluency, I will use the story to teach reading skills, such as predicting, sequencing, phonics and language.

 Mrs. Whitaker's First Grade Website